Marriage Advice For Newlyweds

 Dividing labor is essential for married couples.
 Share the responsibility to keep the house clean, plants watered, refrigerator stocked, and meals on the table.
 Make a plan together and ignore traditional gender labels.

-Dividing labor in your new family is such simple advice for newlyweds.
+Dividing labor in your new family is such simple advice to newlyweds.
 In our experience, it’s simple to do, and simple not to do.
 Divvy up tasks and check in frequently to make sure both parties are pulling their weight.

 2. Speak your partner’s Love Language